rage/programming-23/data/support-and-assistance.md

 sidebar_priority: 4000
 ---

-The official course support channels are available through Zoom and Discord.

 <notice>The times indicated below may change as the course progresses.
 All times are local time in Helsinki, Finland, UTC+03:00</notice>

+<notice>There is no guidance on weeks 29 and 30 (18.-31.7.)</notice>

+The official course support channels are available through Zoom and Discord.

-In the summer there will be guidance **from 31.5. onwards** in Zoom on Tuesdays from 14:00 to 16:00 and in Discord on Thursdays from 14:00 to 16:00.
+In the summer there will be guidance in Zoom on Tuesdays from 14:00 to 16:00 and in Discord on Thursdays from 14:00 to 16:00.

 #### Zoom